dev007705/VideoDownloader/README.md

 # VideoDownloader
-It's a python script that takes video links from source (eg. YouTube) and download it.
+It's a python script using PyQt5 that takes video links from source (eg. YouTube) and download it.